kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 ## Summary

 This enhancement proposal covers implementing the structured configuration for the OIDC authenticator.
-OIDC authentication is essential part of Kubernetes, yet it has limitations in its current state.
+OIDC authentication is important part of Kubernetes, yet it has limitations in its current state.
 Bellow we will discuss that limitation and propose solutions.

 # Motivation